“Guess what?” Ella said.

 “What?”
 Me and Maryam said at the same time.
 I guessed it was something related to her horse competitions, because every time she says, ‘guess what?’ it’s always something about horses.
 No matter what.

-“I wanted us to be stress free when you guys get the news.”
-She said.
-She hugged us.
+“I wanted us to be stress free when you guys get the news.” she said and hugged us.

-“Oh, guys, speaking of stress free, I’m kinda stressed at the moment.”
+“Oh, guys, speaking of stress free, I’m kind of stressed at the moment.”
 I said.